Updated: July 2, 2024

 Communicate with sponsors to clarify goals

-We worked together to set a goal as part of the needs analysis process: new leasing managers would achieve a 20 percent lease closing ratio within their first 90 days.
+I worked with the vice president to set a goal as part of the needs analysis process: new leasing managers would achieve a 20 percent lease closing ratio within their first 90 days.

 Gather and analyze data

-For example, half of the most recent new hires did achieve the 20 percent goal.
-So there might be something different about their training compared to the four who fell short of the goal.
+Half of new leasing managers did achieve the 20 percent goal.
+There was something different about their training compared to the four who fell short of the goal.

-There were a number of data sources examined for the apartment community needs analysis:
+I examined a number of data sources for the apartment community needs analysis:

 Present conclusions and make recommendations